IQEngine/WebFFT/README.md

 profileResults = fft.profile(); // profile results object can be used to make visualizations of the benchmarking results console.log("Best one:", profileResults[0]['SubLibraryName']);

-// profileResults list, in order of speed
+// (will likely be tweaked later) profileResults object/list, in order of speed:
 /*
 [{'SubLibraryName': 'indutny', 'fftsPerSecond': 10.34}, {'SubLibraryName': 'indutny', 'fftsPerSecond': 8.34}